sookinoby/sentiment-analysis2/README.md

 ## Transfer learning from glove
 The embedding we generated using the neural network gives us lot of insights.
 But to generate an embedding, we need a lot of data.
 What if we are restricted to a small amount of data?
 Transferring weights from a different pre-trained neural network can be very useful.
 This helps to build a model even with a small amount of data.

 Here, we will use the [glove](https://nlp.stanford.edu/projects/glove/) embedding developed by Stanford.
 We will use the Wikipedia - 2014 glove embedding.
 This embedding was trained on Wikipedia corpus of 6 billion words.
-The embedding itself has 400k unique words (the vocabulary) and contains embedding with various dimensions ( 50,100,200,300).
-We will use the 50 dimension embedding.
+The embedding itself has 400k unique words (the vocabulary) and contains embedding with various dimensions (50,100,200,300).
+We will use the 50 dimension embedding for training the neural network.
+Word embedding dimension is also a hyper parameters and should be experimented.
 The following functions load the embedding vector into an embedding matrix (numPy matrix):

 ```python
 #loads glove word embedding